 This option specifies whether the connector uses the BigQuery High-Throughput API for large result sets.
-For detailed information about the High-Throughput API on page 55.
+For detailed information about the High-Throughput API, see High-Throughput API on page 55.

 - Enabled (1): The connector uses the High-Throughput API for large result sets that exceed the activation ratio. - Disabled (0): The connector does not use the High-Throughput API for large result sets.